 More Wattage or More Efficiency in Solar Power Generation?

-There is a wide range of solar panel models available for domestic usage, but not all of them are created equal.
+There is a wide range of solar panel models available for domestic usage, but not all of them create equal.
 They also don’t all produce the same quantity of energy.

-Solar panels are rated according to how many watts they produce.
+Solar panels rate according to how many watts they produce.
 The higher the wattage rating, the more power your solar panel system will generate.
 The power output ratings of most home solar panels range from 250 to 400 watts, depending on panel size and how successfully they convert sunlight into energy.
-While greater power ratings are preferred, power production is not the only consideration when evaluating a solar panel’s performance.
+While greater power ratings prefer, power production is not the only consideration when evaluating a solar panel’s performance.